strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-get-started.md

 ms.date: 08/03/2018
 ---

+[This information relates to a pre-released product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.]

 # Get started with Updated Readiness

 This topic explains the steps necessary to configure your environment for Update Readiness.